 - Visual Arts

-The Student Association (SA) consists of an Executive Committee and Student Council.
-The Executive Committee serves as a coordinator between the school and the student body including the five houses and the subordinate teams, ambassadors, clubs and societies.
+The Student Association (SA) is led by an Executive Committee, assisted by members of the subsidiary committee.
+The Executive Committee serves as a coordinator between the school and the student body including the 5 houses and about 20 clubs and societies.

-Divided into 8 departments, the SA devotes herself to organizing a wide range of extra-curricular activities, major school functions and providing welfare services.
-Activities like Inter-house Singing Contest, Inter-house Sports Competition and Foundation Day, forums and seminars are organised annually.
+Divided into 8 departments, the SA devotes herself to organising a wide range of co-curricular activities, major school functions and providing welfare services.
+Activities like Form One Orientation Programme and Camp, Inter-house Singing Contest, Inter-house Sports Competitions, Foundation Day, forums and seminars are organised annually, which often create lifelong collective memories and foster unity among our students.

 Departments of Student Association